SOAR-UWU/UWU-Blobfish/src/uwu_sim/README.md

 We are using Gazebo Harmonic (v8.6.0), the latest version that supports ROS2 Humble.

+If Gazebo is acting weird (blank render screen, loading old worlds only), make sure all processes are killed using `htop` (typically the gz sim server might still linger).

 ### Tutorials

 - Gazebo Beginner Tutorial Series: <https://gazebosim.org/docs/harmonic/tutorials>